 We understand that your pet may be anxious or uncomfortable in new surroundings, or around other animals.
 If you have concerns regarding your pet, please discuss them with a Client Care Specialist when scheduling your appointment so we can plan to make your pet’s visit low-stress.

 We enjoy having children come along for their pet’s appointment – a trip to the veterinarian can be a wonderful learning experience.
 We ask that children, especially the very young, be supervised in the waiting area.
 Pets may become uncharacteristically anxious or uneasy in the waiting area, and not receptive to being approached by children who are unfamiliar to them.
 Our Children’s Area is stocked with toys and activities to help our young guests pass their time in the waiting area safely.
 We also have kid appropriate snacks available at the front desk!

 We require payment in full at the time services are rendered.
 Hospitalization and major procedures may require a deposit.
 For your convenience, we accept debit cards, credit cards (Visa, Mastercard, Discover, American Express), cash and personal checks.

 (New clients please note: Personal checks are not accepted for the first visit.)

 We also accept Care Credit.
 This is a medical credit program which offers 6-month interest-free plans, allowing you to spread out the payment of more costly treatments.
 The program may be applied for at any time.
-Speak with one of our Client Care Coordinators for more information and an application, or click the Care Credit logos below to apply online.
+Speak with one of our Client Care Specialists for more information and an application, or click the Care Credit logos below to apply online.

 Pet insurance coverage is another option to assist with your pet’s health care expenses; however, not all pet insurance plans offer the same benefits.
 Some programs cover accidents to your pet but not illnesses.
 Some provide benefits for cancer treatments, others do not.
 For help in selecting a plan which offers the most appropriate and comprehensive coverage for your pet, please visit: